skip to main content

 • Can’t be tumble-dried

-It’s important to note that the WildBird sling is made of single-layer linen, so while it’s great for warm weather, smaller babies and babywearing newbies, it may not be as comfortable or supportive for heavier toddlers or longer periods of wear.
+One thing to keep in mind: the WildBird sling is made of a single layer of breathable linen, so while it’s great for warm weather, smaller babies and babywearing newbies, it may not be as comfortable or supportive for heavier toddlers or longer periods of wear.

 Additional Specs